-The pattern of supply and demand for this service is rather similar to that of air purification, with a spatial disparity between capacity and demand - capacity is concentrated in more rural areas and demand is clustered around urban areas, as well as roads and railways.
-Again, planting trees close to main roads and other noise sources would be the most effective mitigation.
+The pattern of supply and demand for this service is somewhat similar to that of air purification.
+Although larger woodland areas are concentrated in more rural areas, a large number of smaller woodland patches occur throughout the urban areas and these will be especially important, as demand is centred in these urban areas, as well as along the roads and railways.
+Planting thick tree belts close to main roads and other noise sources is the most effective mitigation.

-Studies in many countries have shown that densely planted tree belts can reduce noise levels, but the effects are modest, with reductions of 2-4 dB typically recorded.
-Note however, that there is some evidence to suggest that the presence of vegetation blocking views of a noise source such as a road can enhance the perception of noise reduction.
-Densely planted and complex vegetation cover such as trees mixed with scrub is considered to be most effective, although any vegetation cover is more effective than artificial sealed surfaces.
+Studies in many countries have shown that densely planted tree belts can reduce noise levels.
+Still, the effects are modest, with reductions of 2-4 dB typically recorded.
+Note, however, that there is some evidence to suggest that the presence of vegetation blocking views of a noise source such as a road can enhance the perception of noise reduction.
+Densely planted and complex vegetation cover such as trees mixed with scrub is considered to be most effective.
+However, any vegetation cover is more effective than artificial sealed surfaces.